michaelshorter/Uberblick/README.md

   ******************************************************************************
 HOW TO CLONE FROM GITHUB

+1. delete the folder WordCloud on your device

-Make sure that you've got an ssh key on your device if not, do following:
+2. Make sure that you've got an ssh key on your device if not, do following:
 The first step involves creating a set of RSA keys for use in authentication.
 This should be done on the client.
 To create your public and private SSH keys on the command-line:

-mkdir ~/.ssh
+$ mkdir ~/.ssh
-chmod 700 ~/.ssh
+$ chmod 700 ~/.ssh
-ssh-keygen
+$ ssh-keygen

 You will be prompted for a location to save the keys, and a passphrase for the keys.
 This passphrase will protect your private key while it's stored on the hard drive: